laurenweiner/GW-Bootcamp-Project/README.md

-# Up and Coming Real Estate Market
+# Up and Coming Real Estate Market Hotspots

 ## Selected Topic:
 ### For our final project, our group will be creating a machine learning model that will predict the next up-and-coming cities in the US using historical housing market data from 2012 to 2021.